CumulusNetworks/docs/content/cumulus-linux-37/System-Configuration/Network-Command-Line-Utility-NCLU.md

   from NCLU commands are cleaned up periodically with a snapper cron job.
 - `net commit delete` deletes one or more snapshots created when committing changes with NCLU.
-- `net del all` deletes all configurations and stops the IEEE 802.1X service.
+- `net del all` deletes all configurations.

     {{%notice note%}}